Tyler Moore (baseball): Atlanta Braves

 On March 27, 2016, Moore was traded to the Atlanta Braves for Nate Freiman.
 He was assigned to the Triple-A Gwinnett Braves, where he hit .229/.276/.375 across 25 games.
 He elected free agency on October 11, 2016.

 Miami Marlins

 On December 13, 2016, Moore signed a minor league contract with the Miami Marlins.
-Moore was selected to Miami's 40-man roster on April 2, 2017, but was designated for assignment on April 17 after collecting 4 hits in 11 plate appearances.
-He was re-selected to the Marlins' roster on May 9, and finished the year with a .230 average with 6 HR and 30 RBI in 97 games for the club.
-He was outrighted off of the 40-man roster on October 7, 2017.
-He elected free agency on October 9, 2017.
+Moore was selected to Miami's 40-man roster on April 2, 2017, but was designated for assignment on April 17 after collecting four hits in 11 plate appearances.
+He was re-selected to the Marlins' roster on May 9 and finished the year with a .230 average with six home runs and 30 RBI in 97 appearances for the club.
+Moore was removed from the 40-man roster and sent outright to the Triple-A New Orleans Baby Cakes on October 7, and elected free agency on October 9.

 Personal life

 His half-brother, Reid Humphreys, played in the Colorado Rockies organization.